scverse/scverse.github.io/content/events/2023-04-hackathon/_index.md

 ### Interoperability Tasks

-- Develop AnnData/MuData reader for Bioconductor and Julia.
+- Develop AnnData/MuData reader for Julia.
-- Develop AnnData/MuData reader for R.
+- Develop AnnData/MuData reader for Bioconductor/R.
+- Create OME-ZARR reader and writer in R using Rarr.
 - Establish a test suite of scverse data files for various implementations.

 See [this google doc](https://docs.google.com/document/d/1ieBoCQx9IdZsPCHzsaJMw66rsG0enIqaNQwvfGT1U7M/edit) for more information.